aradi/fortuno/example/README.rst

 **MPI-parallel unit tests**

-* ˋmpi <mpi>ˋ_: Unit tests in pure Fortran.
+- `mpi <mpi>`_: Unit tests in pure Fortran.

-* ˋmpi <mpi-fpp>ˋ_: Unit tests utilizing fpp-style macros (which are natively understood by basically all Fortran compilers).
+- `mpi-fpp <mpi-fpp>`_: Unit tests utilizing fpp-style macros (which are natively understood by basically all Fortran compilers).
 Allows for automatically added file and line information when reporting failure.

-* ˋmpi <mpi-fypp>ˋ_: Unit tests utilizing Fypp macros (helpful if your   project uses the Fypp-preprocessor).
+- `mpi-fypp <mpi-fypp>`_: Unit tests utilizing Fypp macros (helpful if your project uses the Fypp-preprocessor).
 Allows for automatic test registration as well as for automatic file and line information when reporting failure.

 **Coarray-parallel unit tests**

-* ˋcoarray <coarray>ˋ_: Unit tests in pure Fortran.
+- `coarray <coarray>`_: Unit tests in pure Fortran.

-* ˋcoarray <coarray-fpp>ˋ_: Unit tests utilizing fpp-style macros (which are natively understood by basically all Fortran compilers).
+- `coarray-fpp <coarray-fpp>`_: Unit tests utilizing fpp-style macros (which are natively understood by basically all Fortran compilers).
 Allows for automatically added file and line information when reporting failure.

-* ˋcoarray <coarray-fypp>ˋ_: Unit tests utilizing Fypp macros (helpful if your project uses the Fypp-preprocessor).
+- `coarray-fypp <coarray-fypp>`_: Unit tests utilizing Fypp macros (helpful if your project uses the Fypp-preprocessor).
 Allows for automatic test registration as well as for automatic file and line information when reporting failure.